A Survey on Data Pricing: from Economics to Data Science: Pricing Data Products

 Versioning is an important strategy in data pricing.
 A data seller can customize data into different versions according to buyers' needs.
 Bergemann~\textit{et~al.}~\cite{10.1257/aer.20161079} develop the optimal menu of information products that a monopoly data supplier can offer to a data buyer, so that one product can fit the buyer's willingness to buy the information at the offered price, and the revenue is maximized.
 One important finding is that information products indeed allow larger scopes of price discrimination.
 There are at least two dimensions that sellers can explore to derive various subsets of a data set, namely data quality and data position.

 When data are used to build machine learning models, it is important to assess the value of each data record within a data set.
 There exist various methods for assessment, such as leave-one-out~\cite{10.2307/1271434}, leverage or influence score~\cite{cook1982residuals}.

-Ghorbani and Zou~\cite{pmlr-v97-ghorbani19c} propose to apply the Shapley fairness on the data used to train a machine learning model, and thus define data Shapley for a record $i$ in a training data set $D$ as where $C$ is an arbitrary (positive) constant, and $V(S)$ is the performance score of the model trained on data $S \subseteq D$.
+Ghorbani and Zou~\cite{pmlr-v97-ghorbani19c} propose to apply the Shapley fairness on the data used to train a machine learning model, and thus define data Shapley for a record $i$ in a training data set $D$ as where $C$ is an arbitrary (positive) constant, and $\mathcal{U}(S)$ is the performance score of the model trained on data $S \subseteq D$.
 One challenge is that computing the exact data Shapley values on large data sets for sophisticated models, such as deep neural networks, is computational prohibitive.
 Ghorbani and Zou~\cite{pmlr-v97-ghorbani19c} also develop Monte Carlo and gradient-based methods for estimation.